If you are planning to visit Exeter then look no further than this bumper Exeter guide.

 The city’s population is largely student-based and you will often find throngs of young academics in various states of hipster dress milling about town.

-This charming city has a lot to offer though and there are lots of reasons to visit Exeter.
-This historic city should feature highly on your UK city break list!
+This charming city has a lot to offer though and there are lots of reasons to visit Exeter for your next UK staycation.

 Disclaimer: Content created from a press trip with Exeter BID